 The primary mission of the Community Outreach and Field Placement Services (COFPS) is to provide a high-quality field experience program for teacher education candidates in all majors during the last few semesters of their teacher preparation program.
 Preceded by an internship that varies in length according to program, student teaching is the culminating field experience of all teacher education programs in the College.
-During student teaching, the prospective teacher works full time in two 8- week placements with different age groups or in one placement for approximately 16 weeks.
-The candidate works under the supervision of a campus-based supervisor (university faculty member) and a field-based supervisor (school district faculty member).
+During student teaching, the teacher candidate works full time in two 8-week placements with different age groups or in one placement for approximately 16 weeks.
+The candidate works under the supervision of a university supervisor (university faculty member) and a cooperating teacher (school district faculty member).

 In cooperation with educators and professional staff, candidates are assigned to local schools to complete field experiences, practica, and/or internships.
 During internships, candidates gradually assume full responsibility of the classroom instruction.
-The campus and field supervisors determine the pace of the transition from teacher-aiding to full teaching.
+The university supervisor and cooperating teacher determine the pace of the transition from teacher-aiding to full teaching.

-The student teaching experience is considered by many to be the most important phase of professional preparation; this is the time the prospective teacher applies and tests the principles, theories, and methods learned in the teacher education program.
-During student teaching, the student may observe for a short period of time and gradually assume the responsibility for as many as five assigned classes.
-The pace at which this gradual transition is made, however, is done at the discretion of a cooperative agreement between the field and campus-based supervisors.
+The student teaching experience is considered by many to be the most important phase of professional preparation; this is the time the teacher candidate applies and tests the principles, theories, and methods learned in the teacher education program.
+During student teaching, the teacher candidate may observe for a short period of time and gradually assume the responsibility for as many as five assigned classes.
+The pace at which this gradual transition is made, however, is done at the discretion of a cooperative agreement between the university supervisor and cooperating teacher.